Last Updated on 19 August 2024 by Cycloscope

 Hobo Geo 2021 – The Frame Set

-The sloping frameset is made of Columbus Cromor triple-butted steel, this means no-bullshit great-quality Italian steel – definitely another tier compared to the Taiwanese materials used by many touring bike manufacturers (eg. Surly).
+The sloping frameset is made of Columbus Cromor triple-butted steel, which means no-bullshit great-quality Italian steel – definitely another tier compared to the Taiwanese materials used by many touring bike manufacturers (eg. Surly).

 The New Carbon fork has 4 lateral eyelets and two bottom ones for each side, “anything you need eyelet” they say, it certainly offers a lot of options for bikepacking cages and low-rider front racks.
 Cable routing is external.